The Shamanic Condition of Becoming Posthuman— being embedded in scattered landscapes

 Degrees

-2018-Current PhD Candidate of Arts & Humanities Research, Royal College of Art, London, United Kingdom
+2018-2023 PhD in Arts & Humanities Research, Royal College of Art, London, United Kingdom

 2015-2016 MA Fine Art, UAL Chelsea college of Arts, London, United Kingdom